Help Recorded Expert Seminar Series

 It is important to note that once you have selected a Recorded Course you have 30 days to take the CE Test to earn CEUs/Hours.
 You can view the course materials for up to a full year after selection.

-Once the course is completed you will be sent an email confirmation.
 Additional CE processing information can be found on our CE Processing Help page.